Macy's, Inc.

 What are the main risks of holding M?

-Based on the provided information, here are the key risks of holding M, ordered by importance:
+Based on a comprehensive risk assessment of Macy's (M), here are the key risks of holding the stock, ordered by importance:

 What is the price forecast for M in 2026?